leondutoit/agile-iso/paper.md

 ---
 title: "Agile software development under ISO 27001"
-date: "2022-11-22"
+date: "2022-11-26"
 author: "Leon du Toit"
 ---

 # Abstract

 The ISO 27001 standard lists a host of requirements for implementing IT security in an organisation.
 Conforming to requirements of the standard can raise the cost and friction involved in releasing new services and features in an agile manner.
-This paper will explore which tools and processes can be used to mitigate the potential clash between the goals of standard compliance, and sustaining an agile development culture.
-The paper is organised as a case study at the University of Oslo's Center for IT, where the Services for Sensitive Data is in the process of adopting ISO 27001. _Keywords: Agile, SecDevOps, ISO 27001_
+This report will explore which tools and processes can be used to mitigate the potential clash between the goals of standard compliance, and sustaining an agile development culture.
+The report is organised as a case study at the University of Oslo's Center for IT, where the Services for Sensitive Data is in the process of adopting ISO 27001. _Keywords: Agile, SecDevOps, ISO 27001_

 # Introduction